wangguan0402/test/README.md

     2,0.005,0.001
     ....

+If you are writing in C, C++, or Java:
 Your source code should be compiled by invoking make in the pa5/hits directory (you can use Makefile to make this job easier).
 After the compile is finished, your program should be invoked by a command-line tool called eecs485pa5h.
 If you are writing in C or C++, this tool can simply be your binary.
 If you are writing in Java, this tool should be a bash script that invokes the Java virtual machine.

+If you are writing in Python, this tool should be the executable Python scrip itself (file name should be `eecs485pa5h` instead of `eecs485pa5h.py`, make sure your script is executable: having python interpreter `#!/usr/bin/python` in first line and run `chmod +x eecs485pa5h`)

 The command-line tool should take the following set of arguments: